Many Natural Practitioners believe that wind in babies can be due to many different reasons :

 1)THE DIET SHEET

 , this is to be used while the baby is newborn and until about 6-9 weeks of age to help make the mother aware of what foods maybe making her baby have digestion difficulties.
 It will not be all the foods but take them all out and then gradually add them back and see which ones make your baby more windy.
+This not evidenced based but can be helpful for some mothers and babies.

 2)OTHER ideas to consider-- if digestion sees no improvement after using diet sheet for at least 2 weeks.